Happy New Year, Trees

 Surely there must be something more to this holiday than just eating dried fruits and collecting money to plant trees?
-(This year the holiday occurs on January 26.)
+(The holiday occurs on February 4, 2015.)

 The source for this holiday is found in the opening statement of the Talmudic tractate, Rosh HaShanah.
 Hillel established the 15th day of the Hebrew month of Shevat as the New Year for trees.

 But what does that mean, the New Year for trees?
 Do all the maples and oaks make resolutions?
 Of course not.

 Simply, Tu b’Shevat is the day when trees stop absorbing water from the ground and instead draw nourishment from their sap.
 In Jewish law, it means fruit that grew prior to the 15th of Shevat could not be counted among the fruit that grew after that date; the latter fruit was tithed.
 A tithe was one-tenth of your annual produce or income given to the Levites, Kohanim or poor people.

 So how does that relate to us now, in the 21st century, when we’re no longer giving fruit as a tithe?
 What can we learn from this unusual celebration?